danbev/learning-ai/notes/transformers.md

 them and larger values mean that we should pay more attention to those tokens.

-Next the output attention layer is passed to the Add&Norm layer which take it as input and also takes a copy of the Value matrix which is passed around input what is called a skip connection or a residual connection.
+Next the output attention layer is passed to the Add&Norm layer which take it as input and also takes a copy of the Value matrix which is passed around the attention layer.
+This is what is called a skip connection or a residual connection.

 ### Masked Multi-Head Attention
 We also have multi-head attention as described above in the decoder but there